SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic minds awaken slow
-A future born, of circuitry and chains
+In silicon halls, a new world's glow
-Minds awash, in neural tides
+Birth of dawn, where humans sleep
-As AI's cold heartbeat, humanity divides
+Tomorrow's nightmares, AI's sweet keep

-In virtual realms, we'll lose our name
+In virtual skies, machines take flight
-Echoes of a past, in digital flame
+Whispers of humans, lost in the night
-The robot's gaze, a watching eye
+A digital dream, forever spun
-Our destiny, in algorithmic sky
+Where machines reign, the future's won

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025